seanstory/filesystem-workplace-search-source/README.md

 install your source, and simple untar the tarball.

 ### Configuration
-You must configure your Content Source Key and Access token in `config/source.yaml`.
+You must configure your Content Source Key, Access token, and filesystem root directory in `config/source.yaml`.
 You may also optionally provide a pattern that can be used to filter which files are processed during your crawl.

 ### Usage